envato/event_sourcery/README.md

 They typically record any external side effects they've triggered as events in the store.

+Reactors can be used to build [process managers or sagas](https://msdn.microsoft.com/en-us/library/jj591569.aspx).

 #### Running Multiple ESPs

 An EventSourcery application will typically have multiple ESPs running.
 EventSourcery provides a class called [ESPRunner](lib/event_sourcery/event_processing/esp_runner.rb) which can be used to run ESPs.
 It runs each ESP in a forked child process so each ESP can process the event store independently.
 You can find an example in [event_sourcery_todo_app](https://github.com/envato/event_sourcery_todo_app/blob/master/Rakefile).

 Note that you may instead choose to run each ESP in their own process directly.
 The coordination of this is not currently provided by EventSourcery.

-### Typical Flow of State in an Event Sourcery Application
+### Typical Flow of State in an EventSourcery Application

-Below we see the typical flow of state in an Event Sourcery application (arrows indicate data flow).
+Below we see the typical flow of state in an EventSourcery application (arrows indicate data flow).
 Note that steps 1 and 2 are not synchronous.
-This means Event Sourcery applications need to embrace [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).
+This means EventSourcery applications need to embrace [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).

 ```